History of African & African American Studies

 - Provide a community outreach component.

-Over the past few years, the AAAS program made steady progress; three core courses were added to the university’s general education requirements; four joint faculty and several adjunct instructors comprise the faculty; in addition to the Minor, a B.A. degree in Liberal Arts, with a concentration in African and African American Studies was added; AAAS collaborates with other programs to offer an interdisciplinary Master’s agree; more than 20 affiliate faculty and one emeritus professor comprise the extended faculty.
-On Wednesday, February 24, 2021, LSU Board of Regents voted to approve the creation of the Department of African and African American Studies in the College of Humanities and Social Sciences.
+Between 2000 and 2015, the AAAS program made steady progress: three core courses were added to the university’s general education requirements; three joint faculty, one instructor position, and several adjunct instructors comprised the faculty; in addition to the minor, a B.A. degree in Liberal Arts, with a concentration in African and African American Studies was added; AAAS collaborates with other programs to offer an interdisciplinary master’s degree; 24 affiliate faculty and one emeritus professor comprise the extended faculty.